zama-ai/concrete-ml/docs/built-in-models/neural-networks.md

 - `max_epochs`: The number of epochs to train the network (default 10),
 - `verbose`: Whether to log loss/metrics during training (default: False)
 - `lr`: Learning rate (default 0.001)

-- Other parameters from skorch are in the [Skorch documentation](https://skorch.readthedocs.io/en/stable/classifier.html)
+Other parameters from skorch are in the [Skorch documentation](https://skorch.readthedocs.io/en/stable/classifier.html)

 ### Advanced parameters

-- `module__n_hidden_neurons_multiplier`: The number of hidden neurons will be automatically set proportional to the dimensionality of the input (i.e. the vlaue for `module__input_dim`).
+- `module__n_hidden_neurons_multiplier`: The number of hidden neurons will be automatically set proportional to the dimensionality of the input (i.e. the value for `module__input_dim`).
 This parameter controls the proportionality factor, and is by default set to 4.
 This value gives good accuracy while avoiding accumulator overflow.
 See the [pruning](../advanced-topics/pruning.md) and [quantization](../advanced-topics/quantization.md) sections for more info.

 ### Network input/output